achen135/shelf/README.md

 make crawl     # shelf crawl --category keyboards --once
 ```

-It prints a per-retailer summary — pages, offers, price points, how many linked to a seeded
+It prints a per-retailer summary — pages, offers, price points, errors — then runs an
-product, errors — and writes into the database you just migrated.
+entity-resolution pass over what it wrote and prints that too.
 Fetched bodies land under
 `data/raw/<run>/`, content-addressed, and every attempt gets a `raw_fetches` row.

 The crawl is paced by `max_rps` in the category file (one request every five seconds per domain